0ctoqus/Ayon/readme.md

 NTW_LIST, WEATHER_API_KEY, GOOGLE_CLIENT_ID, GOOGLE_CLIENT_SECRET
 ```
 * Rename the consts_exemple.py into consts.py.
-* Upload the consts.py and the python files in the Libs folder at the root directory of your ESP32.
-You can use Ampy program to do so.
+* Upload the consts.py and the python files in the Libs and Sources folders at the root directory of your ESP32.
+You can use Ampy program to do so or the provided upload.sh scirpt.
 You can edit the .ampy file to change the default config.
 * Run the main.py, you can use Ampy.
 For testing is like to use Esplorer.

 ## Working boards